 When the car doesn’t start, everyone assumes it’s the fault of the battery, but the starter can also be to blame.
-With a bad starter, you won’t be able to start the vehicle even with a fully-charged battery.
+With a bad starter, you won’t be able to start the vehicle, even with a fully-charged battery.

 THESE STEPS SHOULD BE DONE CAREFULLY!
 Always raise the driving wheels into the air and ensure the car is in neutral to prevent accidents.
 You should also stay far away from any moving engine parts!
-Use at your own risk!
+Use this guide at your own risk!

 How to Start a Car with a Bad Starter

 To start a car with a bad starter, you simply need to check the connections to find if something is loose or corroded.
 If the connections are secure, you can gently bang on the starter with a hammer or jump-start it to get going.
 If you have a manual transmission vehicle, it’s also possible to bump-start the engine.